Covid-19

-Child Sexual Exploitation (CSE) is a type of sexual violence in which children are sexually exploited for money, goods (like cigarettes, alcohol, mobiles or trainers etc.), power or status.
+Child Sexual Exploitation (CSE) is a type of sexual violence.
+CSE is when children are sexually exploited for money, goods ( for example, cigarettes, alcohol, mobiles, or trainers), power, or status.

 Some young people are trafficked into or around the UK for the purposes of sexual exploitation.